tumajote/Mnist-NN-classifier/Documentation/user_guide.md

 ## Train the network (requires Python 3)
-Pull the repo navigate, to the root and install dependencies (if you don't want to install dependencies globally initialize a virtual environment like venv)
+Pull the repo, navigate to the root and install dependencies (if you don't want to install dependencies globally initialize a virtual environment like venv)
 ```
 Pip install -r requirements.txt